sourcevault/remotemon/readme.md

 - `remotehost`  - `{username}@{ipaddress}` / ssh name of remote client.
 - `remotefold`  - folder in remote client where we want to execute our script.
 - `watch`       - local file(s) or folders(s) to watch for changes.
-- `exec.locale` - local script to run before copying files to remote client and executing our scripts.
+- `exec-locale` - local script to run before copying files to remote client and executing our scripts.
-- `exec.remote` - command to execute in remote client.
+- `exec-remote` - command to execute in remote client.
-- `exec.finale` - command to execute after `exec.remote` returns `exit 0`.
+- `exec-finale` - command to execute after `exec-remote` returns `exit 0`.
 - `ssh`         - custom `ssh` config options, default is `-tt -o LogLevel=QUIET`.

 - `chokidar`- options to use for ![chokidar](https://github.com/paulmillr/chokidar) module :